Layne is a former California State Cup champion and was a college soccer recruit. She has also refereed college intramural soccer.

 Pelé was originally nicknamed "Dico" but got the name Pelé from mispronouncing his favorite football player's name, Bilé, frequently during his school days.

 - Stats: 275 matches (USA national team),158 goals

 - Net worth: $10 million

-Mia Hamm is a two-time Olympic gold medalist and two time FIFA World Cup champion.
+Mia Hamm is a two-time Olympic gold medalist and two-time FIFA World Cup champion.
 She played in four FIFA World Cups and competed with the U.S. women's national team for 17 years.
 Mariel Margaret Hamm-Garciaparra was born in Alabama in 1972.
 As a US athlete, she had one of the biggest fan bases during her career, inspiring millions of aspiring young female soccer players worldwide.

-Mia Hamm received the title for FIFA World Player of the Year in 2001 and 2002.
+Mia Hamm received the title of FIFA World Player of the Year in 2001 and 2002.
 She was one of the youngest athletes to win the World Cup in 1991 at the age of 19.
 She also won Soccer USA's "Female Athlete of the Year" five times from 1994 to 1998.

 3. "Leo" Lionel Messi